Stock market today: Asian shares rise on optimism over Wall Street rally

 The S&P 500 closed out its sixth winning week in its last seven in June and its best month since October.
 The index's gain of nearly 16% through the first six months of the year is better than it's done in 16 of the last 23 full years.

-In energy trading, benchmark U.S. crude rose 3 cents to $70.67 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, added 2 cents to $75.43 a barrel.
+In energy trading, benchmark U.S. crude fell 28 cents to $70.36 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, lost 25 cents to $75.16 a barrel.